Category: Homestead and Hearthcraft

 Continue Reading...Getting Started with a Simple Herb Garden

 Gardening can be intimidating and, for those of us who do not have our own patch of dirt to tend, it can seem nearly impossible.
-But growing and using your own herbs is quite satisfying and can only improve our magical relationship with them.
-And if you don’t have your own patch of dirt, many […]
+But growing and using your […]

 Continue Reading...Growing Tomatoes

 Tomatoes are among the most popular garden plants.
-Store bought tomatoes cannot compare to the flavor and texture of fresh, homegrown tomatoes, still warm from the sun and there are few vegetables (fruits!) more versatile in the kitchen.
-While tomatoes are a popular plant for beginners, they can present challenges if conditions aren’t just right. […]
+Store bought tomatoes cannot compare to the flavor and texture of fresh, homegrown tomatoes, still warm from the sun and there are […]

 Continue Reading...